WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step2-Play-the-game/README.md

 ## Define a function for playing the game

 Now we have coded a function for making a choice we need another function for playing the game.
 Place this line after all the code for function ```get_choice()```.
-It should **not** be indented, otherwise Python will think it is still part of the previous function:
+This line should **not** be indented, otherwise Python will think it is still part of the previous function:
 ```
 def play_game():
 ```
-As before, all the code which is part of the function **_MUST BE INDENTED_**.
+As before, all the code which is part of this function **_MUST BE INDENTED_**.

 ### Have the computer make a choice